Where to Stay in Lake Tahoe

 So staying on Lake Tahoe means beaches, boat trips, skiing in the winter or mountain hikes in the summer (the 170 mile-long Tahoe Rim Trail loops around the whole thing).
 And when it comes to where to stay in Lake Tahoe, there’s a choice of historical mountain towns and beachside beauty spots.
 The South Shore is generally more developed, with more in the way of entertainment spots from bars to glitzy casinos, while the North is your place for wilderness adventures, where the night sky’s clear enough to see the stars.

-Lake Tahoe is one of our new Plum Guide destinations, which reflect a newfound desire for more outoorsy, slower-paced destinations over capital-city jet setting.
-And if you’re looking for accommodation, our holiday rental homes are vetted by professionals who make sure only the top 3% make it into our listings.
-So you know you’re in for a luxurious and stress-free stay in a Plum Guide home.
+And if you’re looking for accommodation, here at Plum Guide we pride ourselves on offering you nothing but the best.
+Our holiday rental homes are vetted by professionals who make sure only the top 3% make it into our listings.
+So you know you’re in for a luxurious and stress-free stay in one of our homes.
 And now, without further ado, here's our expert-curated pick of the best places to stay in Lake Tahoe.

 South Lake Tahoe